andresrubianoch10/PostApi/README.md

 - It has also the ability to replace or add new pieces of code that do similar things into the right places in the architecture.

+## Disadvantages
+- Some people think that for simple UIs, MVVM can be overkill.
+- Similarly in bigger cases, it can be hard to design the ViewModel.
+- Debugging would be bit difficult when we have complex data bindings.

 ## Dependencies

 - Retrofit 2 [version: '2.4.0'](https://square.github.io/retrofit/)